 Good communication between all involved stakeholders (Contractor, Supervisor, municipal staff, PMU from MLSP, representatives from MoH and other relevant persons from the Municipality) is very important for providing continuous performance of the project activities and successful completion of overall project.

-9. ESMP Check List for the construction of the mobile COVID 19 hospital works/reconstruction of Health Care Facilities (vaccination points)
+9. ESMP Check List for the installation of the mobile COVID 19 centers works/ reconstruction or renovation of Health Care Facilities (vaccination points)